Some symbols are links to powerful psychological triggers. That’s why you need to learn about them because they affect your life.

 The Power of the Symbols that Trigger Fear

 The power of the symbol to trigger or manipulate thinking depends on the level of exposure to the propaganda.
 Therefore, religions focus on storytelling with symbolism.
-Stories can contain several types of symbols.
-Constant repetition of these powerful themes bonds the person to the belief system.
+Stories can contain several types of symbols and the constant repetition of these powerful themes bonds the person to the belief system.
 This bonding often extends to the authority figures of the system.
 Once assimilation is complete, followers will adopt almost any ideas that the leaders want.
 They can mobilize people to act out in ways that defy logic and basic moral instinct.

 So, it is an error to mistake metaphors for facts.
-This leads to mistaking mythology as fact.
-It is a mistake to discount metaphors as powerless word pictures.
-Metaphors and analogies are symbols within the themes.
-These themes connect to our primal psychological triggers.
+Religious mythologies purposely misuse metaphors treating them as fact.
+So, it is a mistake to discount metaphors as powerless word pictures.
+Metaphors and analogies are typologies that are psychological triggers.
+People can use these triggers to program almost anything.

-The most powerful psychological principles center on our fears.
-These fears come from four major sources:
+The most potent psychological principles center on our fears.
+These fears come from four sources:

 If you learn about your fears, you can deal with them.
 And, at the same time, keep others from using them.
-This how you can overcome the tactic of groupthink manipulation.
+This how you can overcome the tactic of group hypnosis or think manipulation.
 So, learning to face your fears becomes a gateway to freethinking.
-Any of these fears can lead you to an existential crisis known as the black night of the soul.
+Any of these fears can lead you to an existential crisis known as the “dark night of the soul.”

 The Enneagram Personality Profile is a powerful tool for learning about the default mechanisms of our Ego.
 It is a written test that helps you understand your personality and instincts.
 Each of the nine core personality types has a specific fear trigger.